 After a leisurely lunch, he hauled up the anchor while I tidied the leftovers and the galley area.
 Soon he had the sail up and again we were skimming along the water.
 I sat back and intermittently watched him, the shore and the water through my sunglasses.
 Toward evening we sailed back toward Olympia and the marina, docked and ate dinner at the Budd Bay Café.

-Afterwards, we went back to the boat and anchored out in the Inlet.
-It was a warm cloudy evening.
+Afterward, we went back to the boat and anchored out in the Inlet.
+It was a warm, cloudy evening.
 He set up pads in the stern for us to lie on and brought out heavy wool grey blankets.

 I looked up at the shore lights of Olympia, the Governor Hotel, the illuminated Capitol dome,

 We snuggled in.
 I looked back at the marina restaurant where we’d just eaten and rode my captain.
-The boat rocked gently to and fro to the lapping sound of the water.
+The boat rocked gently to and fro in the water.

 With my enlarged breast in his face, they got their first alien test run.
-To the lights in the distance, the rocking boat and the lap, lap of the water on the boat hull, we made love.
+To the lights in the distance, the rocking boat and the lap, lap of the water on the boat hull, I experienced an intense teased orgasm.
+Sated I rolled off and let him finish on top.

 Once parted, we rolled on our backs under the blanket and stared at the night sky.
-The stars shown but the lights of Olympia twinkled more.
-The lap, lap, of waves against the boat now lulled rather than enticed.
+The clouds ,parted; the stars showed but the lights of Olympia twinkled more.
+The lap, lap, of waves against the boat, now lulled rather than enticed.
 We talked about ourselves, not about family but he did say his wife left him for another; they had one child who attended Santa Clara University and he was pleased he met me there.

 With the pipe loaded, he retrieved the chrome Zippo lighter, flicked open its lid and with a thumb twirl of the flint wheel, sparks flashed and viola there was fire.
 Tilting the lighter on its side, the flame over the pipe bowl, he drew air down the stem, the flame sucked down to meet the tobacco until there was a red glow.
 Closing the lighter with another flick, a wisp of smoke arose as he fussed to put everything back in place.
-His actions revealed he was the fastidious type who wanted everything just so, a man who would never marry again, who’s home would be clean but of odd design.
+His actions revealed he was the fastidious type who wanted everything just so, a man who didn’t tinker afar and would never marry again.
+I knew his house would be clean but of odd design to fit his peculiarities.

 I’d moved to sit upwind but was surprised the smoke gave off a warm pleasant aroma, not the stench of a cigarette.
 He explained the tobacco was cherry flavored and mixed special for him; another sign of needing things just the way he wanted which probably included sex.
 I decided to learn his fastidious sexual ritual and let him, “Have it his way.” if mutually enjoyable.